Estonia wants, expects more NATO troops on its territory

 "Then we have seen Russia can move some of its assets around pretty rapidly and they can amass forces to a geographical location pretty quickly as they have done across the Ukraine's eastern border," he added.

-Estonia is one of the few NATO countries has maintained defence spending at the alliance's target of two percent of GDP and it still has military conscription.
+Estonia is one of the few NATO countries has maintained defense spending at the alliance's target of two percent of GDP and it still has military conscription.

 Around 25 percent of Estonia's 1.3 million people population are ethnic Russians and the population of Estonia's third largest town, Narva on the border with the Russian Federation are more 90 percent Estonian Russians.